IrisSokolova/BIMarathon2021/README.md

   * Inertia_ - the sum of square distances from each point to its assigned center How to eliminate highly correlated features?
   * Highly correlated features indicate linear relationship.
 I used Pearson Correlation Matrix to which of them highly correlated and exclude them.
 ### How to cluster data?
-What are the main metrict to cluster Districts or Products in a different groups?
+What are the main metrict to cluster Districts or Products into a different groups?
 #### District description (metrics):

   * recency - last contact with platform